Freeways of Milwaukee: Stadium Interchange

+The Stadium Interchange is located in central Milwaukee near American Family Field.
+It connects the East–West Freeway to the Stadium Freeway the north and Brewers Boulevard to the south.

 Marquette Interchange

 The Marquette Interchange is located near downtown Milwaukee near Marquette University, from which the stack interchange gets its name.
 It connects the East–West Freeway to the North–South Freeway, as well as the Lake Freeway.
 Planning began in 1957, but construction did not begin until 1964.
 City and state officials opened the interchange with a ribbon cutting on December 23, 1968.
 At the time, it was noted that rush-hour drive times were cut to one-third of what they were previously.
 The interchange was entirely rebuilt between 2004 and 2008.

 Mitchell Interchange

 The Mitchell Interchange is located in southern Milwaukee near the Milwaukee Mitchell International Airport.
 It connects the North–South Freeway and the Airport Freeway.
 It was entirely reconstructed between 2009 and 2012.
 The new configuration features three cut-and-cover tunnels and safer freeway entrances and exits.